Block Marketplace and custom app access

 When you install a Marketplace or custom app, you receive a message as part of the installation flow about the Marketplace or custom app's actions.
 There may also be information on how the Marketplace or custom app manipulates your data, such as whether it reads, writes, or deletes data.

-Marketplace or custom apps blocked by a Marketplace and custom app blocking rule lose all ability to read, write, or delete the user-generated content that is covered by the rule, regardless of permissions.
+Marketplace or custom apps blocked by a Marketplace and custom app override lose all ability to read, write, or delete the user-generated content that is covered by the override, regardless of permissions.
 However, blocked Marketplace or custom apps will still have the ability to make certain changes (for example, read and make changes to user groups and permission schemes), if allowed by the permissions requested at installation.
-For more information, see Apps that cannot be blocked by app access rules.
+For more information, see What cannot be blocked by the Marketplace and custom app access control.
 Marketplace or custom apps that are allowed can perform any of the actions stipulated on installation, subject to user permissions.

 さらにヘルプが必要ですか?